Braves recall RHP Foltynewicz after Gausman goes to Reds

-ATLANTA (AP) — The Atlanta Braves recalled right-hander Mike Foltynewicz from Triple-A Gwinnett on Monday to take a spot in the starting rotation after Kevin Gausman was claimed off waivers by the Cincinnati Reds.
+ATLANTA (AP) — The Atlanta Braves recalled Mike Foltynewicz from the minor league on Monday, hoping the hard-throwing right-hander can regain the form that made him an All-Star last season.

+A roster spot became available when Kevin Gausman was claimed off waivers by the Cincinnati Reds.

-Foltynewicz was a 13-game winner and an All-Star for the Braves in 2018, but he struggled to regain that form after battling an injury in spring training.
-He was demoted to the minors on June 22 after going 2-5 with a 6.37 ERA in 11 starts.
+Foltynewicz was 13-10 with a 2.85 ERA in 2018 and started two games for the Braves in the playoffs.
+But he struggled to get past an injury that put him behind schedule during spring training and was demoted to the minors on June 22 after going 2-5 with a 6.37 ERA in 11 starts.

 Foltynewicz will start Tuesday night at Minnesota in an interleague matchup of first-place teams.